dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/definition-of-ready.md

 Explanation: The Definition of Ready (DoR) contributes to risk mitigation by ensuring that all necessary conditions are met before work begins on a user story or work item, potentially avoiding bottlenecks and project delays.

 Question: In which phase of a project is the Definition of Ready (DoR) particularly important?
-A: After the project completion
+A: After the project completion phase
 B: Before starting design and construction activities
-C: During the project closure phase
+C: During the project closure phase after all work is completed
 D: While preparing the final project report
 Answer: B
 Explanation: The Definition of Ready (DoR) is particularly important before starting design and construction activities, as it ensures that the scope and requirements are well-understood, thereby reducing ambiguity.